Wander Monet’s gardens and more in Giverny, France

 Monet’s first studio

-When touring the house, the first of Monet’s three studios is one of the first – and most crowded – rooms visitors see.
+When touring the house, the first of Monet’s three studios is among the first (and most crowded) rooms visitors see.

 This end of the house was once a barn.
 Soon after moving to Giverny, Monet put a wood floor in the barn, added a stairway, and connected it to the house as his studio.
 He also turned the second floor into the bedroom that he used for the rest of his life.